£48 (Single Ticket)

-This explores the effective design of a multisensory room.
+This course explores the practical design of a multisensory room.
 It looks at different room types and their use.
-There are tips on revamping a tired existing room, choosing equipment, preparing a suppliers’ brief, room structure and maintenance.
+There are tips for revamping a tired existing room, choosing equipment, preparing a suppliers’ brief, room structure and maintenance.

 Module 1 – What is a Sensory Room?

 Module 2 – Multisensory Room Design: For Autism and Complex Needs

 Module 3 – Revamping a Tired Multisensory Room

 Module 4 – Multisensory Room Supply and Installation

 Module 5 – The Structure of a Multisensory Room

 Module 6 – Multisensory Room Equipment

 Module 7 – The Role of the Multisensory Room Coordinator

 Richard Hirstwood is the founder of and lead consultant for Hirstwood Training.